SAP-samples/logistics-business-network-integration/README.md

 ![](Upload/2.png)

+### API Mapping & Testing ###

+License 8007828 – Free of Charge *Test tenant to develop & test connectivitywith standard LBN APIs*
+* For Partner Integration phase: Mapping to SAP LBN APIs & end-to-end testing for both Freight Collaboration & Global Track and Trace options
+* Also for Customer Testing / implementation project with testing of integration to the partner network

 (NORA 04.11.2020) (Joy/Baoning, Leon)
 NEW PROCESS FROM LEON, central e-mail for tenant request - NEED TO BE REFLECTED IN HERE ADD ALSO SLIDES FROM NATALIE FOR TENANT TYPE EXPLANATION.